Where is the Turquoise Coast? Turkish Riviera

-The Turquoise Coast is not an actual region but rather a name given to the south and southwest coasts of Turkey.
-The coast is located partially in the Mediterranean and partially in the Aegean.
+The Turquoise Coast is not an actual region but rather a name given to Turkey's south and southwest coasts.
+The coast is located mainly in the Mediterranean and partially in the Aegean.
 This coast is also known as the Turkish Riviera.
-This stretch of Turkey’s coastline is a popular national and international tourist destination because of its long coastline along the Aegean and Mediterranean Sea, the warm climate and namesake turquoise waters.
+It is a popular national and international tourist destination because of its long stretches of sand, delightful towns and villages, warm climate, and namesake turquoise waters.

-History of the Turquoise Coast:This coastline is a cultural epicentre full of factual and mythological events and individuals.
-This area has been mentioned in the folklore of many cultures throughout history.
-It is regarded as the home of scholars, saints, warriors, kings, and heroes and several well-known myths and mythical figures.
-It is said that the famed Mark Antony of the Roman Empire gave his beautiful bride Cleopatra of Egypt the Turkish Riviera as a wedding gift.
-St. Nicholas who is now known as Santa Claus was born is Demre, ancient Myra, which is a small town close to Antalya.
+This coastline, a cultural epicentre full of factual and mythological events and individuals, is mentioned in folklore of many cultures throughout history and was the home of scholars, saints, warriors, kings, heroes, and several well-known myths and mythical figures.
+Rumours say famed Mark Antony from the Roman Empire gave his beautiful bride Cleopatra of Egypt the Turkish Riviera as a wedding gift.
+St. Nicholas, now known as Santa Claus, was born in Demre, ancient Myra, a small town close.
 The father of Herodotus was born in Bodrum, ancient Halicarnassus, in 484BC.
-The inspiration for the mythical creature called the Chimera, the fire breathing monster that Bellerophon slew, is believed to have been inspired by the volcanic mountains to the west of Antalya, near Dalyan.
+The mythical creature called the Chimera, the fire breathing monster that Bellerophon slew, was inspired by the westerly volcanic mountains.